jptomoya/curldump/README.md

 OUTFILE=<pcapng file> curldump.sh [curl options...] <url>
 ```

 pcapng file: the output filename of the pcapng file.
-If the `OUTFILE` environment variable is not set, the result is saved as "capture.pcapng" in the current directory.
+If the `OUTFILE` environment variable is not set, the result is saved as "curldump_XXXXXX.pcapng" in the current directory.

 All arguments are passed to the curl command.